hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

           throw <error>;
       }
       ```
       Let us understand this code snippet better.
-The structure in lines 156-161 specifies the local chaincode transaction that is to be triggered after remote data (view) has been requested and obtaind via relays.
+The structure in lines 156-161 specifies the local chaincode transaction that is to be triggered after remote data (view) has been requested and obtained via relays.
 The function `RecordBillOfLading` expects two arguments as specified in line 160: the first is the common shipment reference that is used by the letter of credit in `trade-finance-network` and the bill of lading in `trade-logistics-network`, and the second is the bill of lading contents.
 When the `interopFlow` function is called, this argument is left blank because it is supposed to be filled with contents obtained from a view request.
 The array list `indices`, which is passed as an argument to `interopFlow` therefore contains the index value `1` (line 150), indicating which argument ought to be substituted  with view data.
 The `interopJSONs` array correspondingly contains a list of view addresses that are to be supplied to the relay. (_Note_: a local chaincode invocation may require multiple view requests to different networks, which is why `indices` and `interopJSONs` are arrays; they therefore must have the same lengths.)

       The rest of the code ought to be self-explanatory.
 Values are hardcoded for explanation purposes, but you can refactor the above code by reading view addresses corresponding to chaincode invocations from a configuration file.

       You also need to add the following dependency to the `dependencies` section of your application's `package.json` file:
-      ```
+      ```json
       "@hyperledger-labs/weaver-fabric-interop-sdk": "latest",
       ```
       (Or check out the [package website](https://github.com/hyperledger-labs/weaver-dlt-interoperability/packages/888424) and select a different version.)

-Create a personal access token with `read:packages` access in github in order to use modules published in github packages.
-Refer [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for help.
       Before you run `npm install` to fetch the dependencies, make sure you create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `read:packages` access in Github.
 Create an `.npmrc` file in the same folder as the `package.json` with the following contents:
       ```
       registry=https://npm.pkg.github.com/hyperledger-labs